How to limit your exposure to harmful chemicals at home

 Communities of color can face particular challenges and have higher rates of health impacts from exposure to toxic chemicals as they’re more often located near manufacturing plants, factories, powerplants, landfills and other industrial processes that use harmful chemicals.
 Living near these facilities can expose people to chemicals that are linked to cancer, birth defects, chronic illnesses and more.

 Because you likely spend a lot of time in your home, reducing your exposure to harmful chemicals in your living space is a good place to start.
-And Earth Day on April 22 is a good time.

 For starters, here are three basic areas to think about your chemical exposure that are common to everyone.